runemalm/OpenDDD.NET/docs/building-blocks.rst

 .. note::

-    OpenDDD.NET is currently in alpha.
+    OpenDDD.NET is currently in beta.
 Features and documentation are under active development and subject to change.

 .. _building-blocks: